nats-io/nats-site/content/blog/headers-java-client.md

 ### Values

-Values can contain all printable character including the colon and are also allowed to contain the tab (0x9) character.
-If you want to encrypt a value, make sure use some encoding like base64 to make sure it conforms to this requirement.
+Values can contain all printable characters including the colon and are also allowed to contain the tab (0x9) character.
+If you want to encrypt a value, make sure you use some encoding like base64 to make sure it conforms to this requirement.

 ## Creating Headers